sampersand/blog/globals/tracing.md

 ### There's no way to get the name of the traced variable
 Unfortunately, the the block/"`_Tracer`able" that's called is only ever provided a single argument; the value that the global variable is assigned.
 (The `String` version is even worse—you get passed nothing, since it's essentially `eval`'d!)

 Normally, this doesn't matter a ton.
 After all, you pass the name into `trace_var`, so you know what you're tracing!
-Unfortunately, this doesn't let you do a whole lot of metaprogramming, and limits the utility of passing a second argument directly to essentially just `untrace_var`ing (and dealing with Ruby's wonky pseudo-alias-global-variables like `$DEBUG` and `$-d`):
+Unfortunately, this doesn't let you do a whole lot of metaprogramming, and limits the utility of passing a second argument directly to essentially just `untrace_var`ing (and reusing the same block multiple times to deal with Ruby's "aliased-but-not-actually" global variables like `$DEBUG` and `$-d`):
 ```ruby
 ASSIGNED_VARS = Hash.new(0)
 at_exit { pp ASSIGNED_VARS }